 Russell W. Cook

-Russell W. Cook has a diverse law practice in the corporate, real estate, and estate planning fields of law.
+Russell W. Cook has a diverse law practice in the corporate, real estate, and estate planning fields of law at Lowther Johnson Attorneys at Law.
 With his LL.M. in taxation he can provide an advanced level of planning and extra value in service in all types of transactions.
 In his career, Mr. Cook has established numerous LLC’s, condominiums, sub-divisions, condotels, and timeshare regimes.
 He has been involved in multimillion dollar corporate acquisitions, mergers, and loans with complex financing facilities and unique collateral arrangements.
 His experience includes large-scale real estate developments comprising acquisition, financing, leasing, development of mixed-use projects, formation of condominiums, resorts and other regimes as well as the development of the sales, compliance and marketing programs for these projects.
 He has also established many small business organizations.
 Additionally, Mr. Cook’s practice also emphasizes estate planning, tax planning, the formation of business organizations, partnership transactions, and planning for the succession of closely held and family businesses from one generation to the next.
 Mr. Cook has represented both borrowers and lenders in multimillion dollar financing facilities and transactions and every aspect of the acquisition and sale of large tracts of land, including development, tax planning, formation of entities and establishing sales marketing plans as well as necessary registrations.

 Mr. Cook has a Bachelor’s Degree from Missouri State University in 1986, his law degree from the University of Arkansas in 1996, and his LL.M. in Taxation from the University of Missouri – Kansas City.
 He is licensed to practice in Missouri, Kansas and Arkansas.